cosmicdrift/cosmicdrift/README.md

 gson-2.4.jar was downloaded from [Maven Central](http://search.maven.org/#artifactdetails|com.google.code.gson|gson|2.4|jar).

-If you want, copy the sound resources into the `resources` directory of the project.
-(Note: due to licensing issues, we can't put them in the main repo yet.)

 ## Licensing

 See LICENSE.md.
 A summary: source code is GPL v3+, and artistic assets are CC-BY-SA 4.0.